matthewvolk/amifree/README.md

 17. `$ ./bin/amifree`

 ## The Goal:
-The workflow will be as follows when the application is complete:
+When the application is complete, the user will be able to:
 1. Run `npm install amifree`
 2. Run `amifree config`
 3. Application lists out steps to generate an appropriate Google OAuth application, read credentials.json file, and asks you for the Google Calendar ID of the calendar you want to read.